50,000,000 Elvis Fans Can't Be Wrong: Elvis' Gold Records, Volume 2: Title meanings

 The blurb "50,000,000 Elvis Fans Can't Be Wrong" that became an on-and-off part of the album's title originated with a one-page article titled "Can Fifty Million Americans Be Wrong" by Les Brown that appeared in the September 19, 1956, issue of Down Beat magazine.
 The article was an unfavorable look at Elvis and his fans, with Brown bemoaning the lack of appreciation of the "fine talents" of Jeri Southern, Dick Haymes, and "other serious vocal artists."
 The article concludes, "The educational responsibility seems to fall mainly on the disc jockey, who still has the greatest proximity to, and the greatest influence over, the record-buying public.
 Fifty million Americans can easily be misled."
 The article was written in response to a statement from Steve Sholes, Elvis' producer, estimating that fifty million Elvis Presley records had been sold over the course of his career up to that point.
 Sholes said: "Every record Elvis has ever made for us has sold over a million.
 Since January, 1956, we've sold 50 million Elvis Presley records in this country alone, not counting foreign sales or albums."

 The expression "Fifty Million Frenchmen Can't Be Wrong," originating in a 1927 song by Willie Raskin, Billy Rose, and Fred Fisher and performed by Sophie Tucker, predated its use in Brown's article.
 The song prompted the creation of a popular snowclone about fifty million people being wrong.
 Methodist pastor J. Resler Shultz of Harrisburg, PA, used "Can fifty million Americans be wrong" as the title of a sermon in 1931.
 Articles with similar titles have appeared somewhat frequently since that time—some being about food, politics, or religion.

-The title is an example of an argumentum ad populum, a fallacy that states that the majority is always right.